B075N Armed for Life Wellbeing

 The Situation

-Nearly 45% of people will face a mental health issue in their lifetime, and this is the largest contributor to burden of disease in Australia.
-School dropout leaves nearly 1/5 Australian children not having completed high school, even more so in rural and regional areas.
-Young people indicate discrimination, financial matters and drug use as major impacts on their wellbeing, and equipping people with resilience, healthy relationship and self-esteem skills early in life is vital for effective and healthy handling of life’s stressors.
+Nearly 45% of people will face a mental health issue in their lifetime, and this is the largest contributor to the burden of disease in Australia.
+School dropout leaves nearly 1/5 Australian children having not completed high school, even more so in rural and regional areas.
+Young people indicate discrimination, financial matters and drug use as major impacts on their wellbeing, and equipping people with resilience, healthy relationships and self-esteem skills early in life is vital for effective and healthy handling of life’s stressors.

-The Objective
+The Objectives

-Contribute to the equipping of vulnerable and disadvantaged youth in Western Australia to empower, build self-esteem and confidence, and up skill with valuable life skills of resilience providing hope and opportunity through:
+Contribute to the equipping of vulnerable and disadvantaged youth in Western Australia to empower, build self-esteem and confidence, and upskill with valuable life skills of resilience, providing hope and opportunity through:

 1. Barber shop project- setting up a barber shop in high schools for training, equipping and providing school service.